 Adding highlights to your faux hawk introduces instant dimension and flair.
 Subtle streaks of caramel, blonde, or ash tones enhance texture and depth, making the central ridge pop under natural light.
 It’s an excellent choice for men who want a contemporary, fashion-forward look without being too flashy.

 To style, use color-safe products and heat protection sprays when blow-drying to prevent fading.
 This look pairs well with fair to medium skin tones and suits wavy or thick hair types best.
-Maintain color vibrancy with toning shampoo and occasional gloss treatments to keep your highlights sharp and luminous.

 17. Faux Hawk with Side Swept Top